MCT-master/mct-master.github.io/_posts_draft/2022-05-20-arvidf-ml-guitareffect-modeling.md

 <div class="waveform" id="B65_Predicted"></div>

-2. The bigger the model structure, the better the evaluation metric scores were.
-Evaluation metrics were the Mean Absolute Error (mae), Coefficient of Determination (R2) and Error to Signal Ratio (ESR).
+2. The bigger the model structure, the better the evaluation metric scores.
+Evaluation metrics are the Mean Absolute Error (Mae), Coefficient of Determination (R2) and Error to Signal Ratio (ESR).
-3. The bigger the dataset, the better the evaluation metric scores were.
+3. The bigger the dataset, the better the evaluation metric scores gets.
 All the best performing models were trained on 500k frames of either 32 or 64 samples.

 <figure style="float: none">